 Use cases for Kotlin/JS

-There are numerous ways that Kotlin/JS can be used.
-To provide you some inspiration, here's a non-exhaustive list of scenarios in which you can use Kotlin/JS.
+There are numerous ways to use Kotlin/JS.
+Here is a non-exhaustive list of scenarios in which you can use Kotlin/JS:

 Write frontend web applications using Kotlin/JS

 Kotlin/JS allows you to leverage powerful browser and web APIs in a type-safe fashion.
-Create, modify and interact with elements in the Document Object Model (DOM), use Kotlin code to control the rendering of
+Create, modify, and interact with the elements in the Document Object Model (DOM), use Kotlin code to control the rendering of

-canvasor WebGL components, and enjoy access to many more of the features supported in modern browsers.
+canvasor WebGL components, and enjoy access to many more features that modern browsers support.

 Write full, type-safe React applications with Kotlin/JS using the